Our Agency

 Rural Health Service Corps

-Rural Health Service Corps is part of Rural Health Network Serving South Central New York.
+Rural Health Service Corps is part of Rural Health Network of South Central New York.
 Located at 455 Court Street in Binghamton, New York, the Rural Health Network serves Broome, Tioga, and Delaware Counties.
 Other counties served through regional projects include Chemung, Chenango, Cortland, Otsego and, Tompkins, and our mission is to advance the health and well-being of rural people and communities.

 The Network is made up of people who are passionate about creating healthy communities in South Central New York.